openeduhub/metaqs-main/README.md

 ## Branching Model

-This repository follows the [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html) branching model, but adds an additional `dev` branch for testing and discussion with the customer.
+This repository follows the [Git-Flow](https://www.atlassian.com/de/git/tutorials/comparing-workflows/gitflow-workflow) branching model.

 > - Anything in the main branch is deployable
 > - To work on something new, create a descriptively named branch off of dev, ideally add the issue number to the name (